-- Ascent - Bafög - for cost-intensive advanced training courses Interest-rate loans and grants which do not need to be repaid are given to those who make a career advancement and who are seeking a degree, for example, to become a technician, master, company or specialist.
+- Ascent-student loan - for cost-intensive advanced training: Interest-rate loans and grants which do not need to be repaid are given to those who make a career advancement and who are seeking a degree, for example, to become a technician, master, company or specialist.
 Prerequisite: At least 400 teaching hours must include continuing education.
 40 percent of the course and examination costs of up to 15.000 Euro is assumed by the state.
 If the participant carries out the examination, he must pay back only 60 per cent of the remaining loan.

-- Advancement scholarship - develop further through first degree studies Education?
+- Ascent scholarship - further development through initial studies: Education?
 Check!
 Now it's time for the next round: to develop professionally as a specialist with a degree.
 Those who opt for a full-time study receive a monthly fee of up to 815 Euro.
 One-time 2.400 Euro gets in the year, who studies in the course of studies.
 However, there are different prerequisites that are necessary to receive a promotion scholarship, for example, a grade score of 1,9 or better in the final examination of the education.

-- Further education scholarship - ideal for young professionals Anyone who has completed his or her professional training, either as a specialist or as an interdisciplinary specialist, for example in the form of a language course, and who is aged under 25, will benefit from this scholarship.
-The condition is, however, that the scholarship holder has given special achievements in the profession or in the training.
-For continuing education, the state grants a maximum of 7.200 euros for a period of three years, provided that the participants receive ten percent of the training themselves.
+- Advanced training grant - ideal for young professionals: Anyone who has completed professional training, either subject-related, such as a business administrator, or interdisciplinary, for example in the form of a language course, and is under 25 years of age will benefit from this scholarship.
+However, it is a condition that the prospective scholarship holder has achieved particular work or training.
+For further training, the state gives a financial injection of a maximum of 7.200 euros over three years, provided that the further training participant takes on ten percent of the training himself.

-- WeGeBau - for low-skilled and older workers The program "Training for low skilled and employed older workers in Company"(WeGeBau) aims to promote unskilled workers and employees in small and medium-sized businesses.
-They are supported in different ways: For 100 percent of the course costs, the state is for the low-skilled, provided that the training is accompanied by a professional degree.
-Older employees are supported by taking over 75 percent of the course costs, if the training time falls at least partially into the working time.
-The state will pay a maximum of 50 percent of the training costs in all other cases, provided that the employer spends at least half of the costs.
+- WeGeBau - for low-skilled and older workers: The program “Training for low-skilled and employed older workers in Company ”(WeGeBau) aims to promote unskilled workers and employees in small and medium-sized companies.
+They are supported in different ways: The state pays for the low-skilled for 100 percent of the course costs, provided that the training is accompanied by a professional qualification.
+Older employees are funded by assuming 75 percent of the course costs if the training period at least partially falls within the working hours.
+In all other cases, the state pays a maximum of 50 percent of the training costs, provided the employer pays at least half of the costs.